Pregnancy happens when sperm enters a vagina, travels through the cervix and womb to the fallopian tube and fertilises an egg.

 have sex every 2 to 3 days without using contraception – make sure sperm enters the vagina

-try to have sex around the time you are ovulating – this is usually 12 to 16 days after your last period started
+try to have sex around the time you are ovulating – this is usually 12 to 16 days before your period starts

 Non-urgent advice: See a GP if: